Birthday Paradox Probability Calculator

 Practical notes, use cases, and limitations

 The short FAQ in the page metadata is designed for search engines.
-The questions below expand on the same ideas with more context.
+The questions below unpack the same ideas in a little more detail for human readers who want the intuition as well as the formula.

 Is the birthday paradox actually a paradox?